Gay revisionists claim God approves of monogamous homosexuality.

 Neither argument is legitimate:

-2. If malakos were victims, God would never condemn them!
+2. Most importantly, if malakos were victims, God would never condemn them in this list!

-The beauty of this passage is the conclusion found in verse 11: "And that is what some of you were.
+Look at the grace and forgiveness in the conclusion of this passage found in verse 11: "And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God" (1 Corinthians 6:11).

 Satan loves revisionist "theologies" because they keep people from inheriting the kingdom of God.